-Pine Stump Junction, an Old 1800s U.P.
-Logging Colony
+Pine Stump Junction, an 1800s Logging Colony: Luce County, Michigan

 Pine Stump Junction is one of those places in the U.P. many Michigan trolls never heard of.
 Well, now you will.